 Consistent with the DLM Theory of Action described in Chapter I, the DLM test administration features reflect the multidimensional, non-linear, and diverse ways that students learn and demonstrate their learning.
-Test administration procedures therefore use multiple sources of information to assign testlets, including student characteristics, prior performance, and teacher judgment.
+Test administration procedures therefore use multiple sources of information to assign testlets, including student characteristics and prior performance.
 Based on students' support needs, some DLM assessments are designed to be administered in a one-to-one, student/test administrator format.
 Most test administrators are the special education teachers of the students, as they are best equipped to provide the most conducive conditions to elicit valid and reliable results.
 Test administration processes and procedures also reflect the priorities of fairness and validity through a broad array of accessibility tools and features that are designed to provide access to test content and materials and to limit construct-irrelevant variance.
-Finally, the integrated assessment model features flexibility in the choice of assessment content and in assessments throughout the year to support the timely use of data to drive instructional planning.